MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Resolution**

-To resolve, Wait for the ongoing process to complete and try again.
+To resolve, wait for the ongoing process to complete and try again.

-## Patching UI
+## Patch UI

 ### Issue: One or more controls on the patching blade aren't visible